meejain/helixlive/CONTRIBUTING.md

-# Contributing to Project Helix
+# Contributing to helix-webiste

-This project (like almost all of Project Helix) is an Open Development project and welcomes contributions from everyone who finds it useful or lacking.
+This project is an Open Development/Inner Source project and welcomes contributions from everyone who finds it useful or lacking.

 ## Code Of Conduct